 Since the days when I was working to pay off my $86,000 mortgage in two years, I’ve used multiple bank accounts to stay focused on my goals and maximize my savings rate.

-Most people probably have one checking and one savings account — but I’ve had four total accounts until just recently.
+Most people probably have one checking and one savings account — but I’ve had four total accounts until about a year ago.

 Use multiple bank accounts to save more money

-Let me give you a brief overview of the strategy that I’ve used for years, but keep reading to find out why I decided to switch things up for 2018 — and how it’s already working.
+Let me give you a brief overview of the strategy that I’ve used for years, but keep reading to find out why I decided to switch things up — and how it’s already paying off in a big way!

 I drew this picture to illustrate the four bank account system that I implemented during my mortgage payoff: